Jasna Polana

-Jasna Polana (pronounced yasna; meaning "bright glade" in Polish and being the name of Leo Tolstoy's home) is the former 226-acre estate of John Seward Johnson I and his third wife, Barbara Piasecka Johnson.
+Jasna Polana (pronounced yasna; meaning "bright glade" in Polish and "echoing the name of Lev Tolstoy's Russian home") is the former 226-acre estate of John Seward Johnson I and his third wife, Barbara Piasecka Johnson.
 It is located at 4519 Province Line Road in Princeton, New Jersey.
 In 1998, Jasna Polana became a private country club.

 The mansion

 The Jasna Polana mansion was designed by Wallace K. Harrison in a neoclassical style.
 It has a U-shape with the main building and two wings.
 The courtyard is enclosed and can be entered through a magnificent portal.
 The mansion was built in the 1970s at a cost of about $30 million.

 Barbara Piasecka Johnson was a Polish-born art historian whose collections of antique furniture and paintings filled the house.
 After her husband's death in 1983, she spent more time in Europe, and new plans for the estate needed to be developed.